FB_500x500pxl_2.jpg (937 KB)

 Mintage: 45,000

-The obverse of this euro collector coin is dominated by the head of a brown bear in profile.
-Centrally positioned above the head is the Slovak coat of arms.
-The denomination and currency ‘5 EURO’ appear along the lower left edge.
-Inscribed along the upper edge are the name of the issuing country and the year of issuance: ‘SLOVENSKO 2023’.
-At the right edge is the mint mark of the Kremnica Mint (Mincovňa Kremnica), consisting of the letters ‘MK’ placed between two dies.
+The obverse depicts a male western capercaillie in a heathland environment, together with a female of the species in the lower right of the design.
+In the background are conifer trees and an upright, splintered tree trunk.
+The Slovak coat of arms appears on the right side of the design, below the coin’s denomination and currency: ‘5 EURO’.
+Inscribed along the top edge are the name of the issuing country and the year of issuance: ‘SLOVENSKO 2024’.
+Next to the right edge is the mint mark of the Kremnica Mint (Mincovňa Kremnica), consisting of the letters ‘MK’ placed between two dies.

 Reverse: